mondoohq/chef-mondoo/README.md

 You can "enter" the resulting environment used for the test by changing the 'test' kitchen command to 'login'.

-You can reduce the number of environments tested (to speed local testing up) by commenting out unnecessary entries from kitchen.dokken.yml.
+You can reduce the number of environments tested (to speed up local testing) by commenting out unnecessary entries from kitchen.dokken.yml.

 ## Release